wpquads/quick-adsense-reloaded/readme.txt

 = 0.9.1 =
 * New: Tested up to WP 4.4

-= 0.9.2 =
+= 0.9.6 =
-0.9.2  <a href="https://wordpress.org/plugins/quick-adsense-reloaded/changelog/" style="color:white;text-decoration: underline;">Complete changelog! </a> It's recommended to test all plugin updates on a staging website first before installing them on a live site.
-(Use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or some other prefered staging tool)
+0.9.6  <a href="https://wordpress.org/plugins/quick-adsense-reloaded/changelog/" style="color:white;text-decoration: underline;">Complete changelog! </a> It's recommended to plugin updates on a staging website first before installing them on a live site.
+(Use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or any other prefered staging tool)